altescape/javascript_api_fun/EventSource/README.md

 source.addEventListener('pong', pongHandler, false);
 ```

-and the associated function `pongHandler` obbiously.
+and the associated function `pongHandler` not show here.

 More info at https://www.w3.org/TR/eventsource/